-Prolific beyond compare, he released over sixty (!!) albums during his lifetime, ranging from avant garde conceptual pieces, to straight-ahead rock and roll, to full classical symphony compositions.
+Prolific beyond compare, he released over 60 (!!) albums during his lifetime, ranging from avant-garde conceptual pieces to straight-ahead rock and roll to full classical symphony compositions.
 More than that, he accomplished all of this with a singular personal style as distinct as any we’ve seen before or since.
 Whether it was creating nonsensical tales of rebellion and inequity, playing blistering guitar solos, making surrealist movies, or writing essays and defending free speech to the highest powers in the country, everything Frank Zappa did was uniquely Frank Zappa.

-Watch Frank Zappa speak about his band’s approach to live improvisation, how they picked the name of the band, and more in this 1974 interview for German television (via YouTube user cosmicrat:
+Watch Frank Zappa speak about his band’s approach to live improvisation, how they picked the name of the band, and more in this 1974 interview for German television.

 In an era of “Happenings,” love-ins, and open social rebellion, it took a lot to shock people.
 The Mothers Of Invention managed to do just that with their debut album, Freak Out!
 The music showed an intelligence and coherence that much of the material in that day lacked.
 Rather than simply raging against control, the Mothers dissected and eviscerated society’s conventions with a deft touch of which few, if any, were capable at the time.
-Here’s their first album in its magnificent, game changing whole (via YouTube user The JukeboXx:
+Here’s a playlist of their first album in its magnificent, game-changing whole.

 His orchestral compositional style and storytelling prowess made an eventual transition to film writing and scoring a logical step.
-In 1971, he released the film 200 Motels, a scatter0shot madcap romp roughly based around an imaginary rock musical.
-The movie featured a number of well-known actors and musicians of the day, including Ringo Starr, Keith Moon and even the Royal Philharmonic Orchestra.
-Crazy effects, original music and laugh tracks abound.
-Watch the movie trailer below via YouTube user Paul:
+In 1971, he released the film 200 Motels, a scattershot madcap romp roughly based around an imaginary rock musical.
+The movie featured a number of well-known actors and musicians of the day, including Ringo Starr, Keith Moon, and even the Royal Philharmonic Orchestra.
+Crazy effects, original music, and laugh tracks abound.
+Watch the movie trailer below.

 Zappa’s lyrics were often smokescreens for greater societal commentary.
-In the song “Cosmik Debris,” Zappa took on the self-help movement with a biting, snarky edge.
+In the song “Cosmik Debris”, Zappa took on the self-help movement with a biting, snarky edge.
 A free thinker and avid student of life, people offering pre-packaged answers to difficult questions angered him as much as those who wanted to protect the status quo.
-Listen to “Cosmik Debris” via YouTube user Leo Doe:

 “Eat That Question”

-Zappa’s music wasn’t all clanging bells, abstract percussion and untamed guitar.
+Zappa’s music wasn’t all clanging bells, abstract percussion, and untamed guitar.
 He would toss in entire jazz albums that would easily stand among the work of his contemporaries in the genre.
-While recovering from an awful spill caused by a fan, he released two albums of pure jazz that caused his detractors to re-evalute their position that he was a one trick pony.
-Here he is with legendary keyboardist George Duke on “Eat That Question”, via YouTube user BatteryHat:
+While recovering from an awful spill caused by a fan, he released two albums of pure jazz that caused his detractors to reevaluate their position that he was a one-trick pony.
+Here he is with legendary keyboardist George Duke on “Eat That Question”.

 Zappa was a storyteller, and one of his more memorable tales was that of an Eskimo named Nanook, and the trapper who confronts him with shocking results in the tune “Yellow Snow”.
-The song is a ten minute wandering tale that changes perspective between the two characters, and features many of tropes established in his earlier works, boiled down to their essential elements.
-After hearing a three minute edit of his ten minute opus done by a Philadelphia DJ, Zappa created and released his own shorter version and was rewarded with his highest charting single.
-Listen to the complete version of “Don’t Eat The Yellow Snow” below via YouTube user Viso Gonzalez:
+The song is a 10-minute wandering tale that changes perspective between the two characters and features many of the tropes established in his earlier works, boiled down to their essential elements.
+After hearing a three-minute edit of his 10-minute opus done by a Philadelphia DJ, Zappa created and released his own shorter version and was rewarded with his highest-charting single.
+Listen to the complete version of “Don’t Eat The Yellow Snow” below.

 Zappa And The PMRC Senate Hearings

 Zappa faced legal difficulties throughout his career for his often profane and jarring lyrical content.
-He lost a lawsuit against the venerable Royal Albert Hall in London over their declining to allow him to mount a production at the theatre because of their objections to his songs’ language subject matter and the language used.
-His entire life and creative attention was focused on expanding the horizons in all directions, and he bristled at any restrictions.
+He lost a lawsuit against the venerable Royal Albert Hall in London over their declining to allow him to mount a production at the theater because of their objections to his songs’ subject matter and the language used.
+His entire life and creative attention were focused on expanding the horizons in all directions, and he bristled at any restrictions.
 A well-spoken intellectual, he could convincingly debate these topics and was often called on to defend his thoughts in a variety of settings—none more important than the Parents Music Resource Center Senate hearings, which debated the legality of Tipper Gore‘s initiative to require parental “ratings” on albums and restrict music displaying certain themes.
 He fought the “Washington Wives'” Initiative Committee over adding warning labels to albums, calling a spade “a spade”—and calling censorship “censorship.”
-Watch Zappa make his case to the Senate below via Siderussianlegsweep:

 “The Yellow Shark”